JakeSteam/blog-programming/_drafts/2023-08-16-fetching-youtube-metadata-in-github-actions-and-persisting.md

 I recently [created a list of Jerma fan channels](https://jerma.jakelee.co.uk), and have now added automatically updating channel statistics!
 This requires interacting with YouTube's API, parsing JSON, writing Markdown, merging files and more, so here's a full guide to building something similar.

+*Note: A super-summarised version of this post (without any explanations) [appeared on Code Review Stack Exchange](https://codereview.stackexchange.com/q/286532/172139).*

 ## Objective

 So, what am I trying to create?
 Ultimately, a way to convert a list of YouTube channels into a Markdown file with channel statistics, and I want this list to update both on demand and on a schedule.